- 1 The Best Places to go in New York City at Night

 To get to Citi Field to see the Mets play, use the 7 metro line, the Q48 bus, or the LaGuardia AirTrain to Mets-Willets Point.

-Although the New York Jets and the New York Giants NFL teams don’t play within the five boroughs, it’s easy to get to their stadiums for night games.
-The MTA (Metropolitan Transit Authority) has a guide on their website on the best ways to reach the Meadowlands from anywhere in the city.
+Although the New York Jets and the New York Giants NFL teams don’t play within the five boroughs, it’s easy to get to their stadium for night games.
+The MTA (Metropolitan Transit Authority) has a guide on their website on the best ways to reach MetLife Stadium from anywhere in the city.

 As far as watching an NBA basketball game goes, you can visit the Barclays Center in Brooklyn for the New York Nets or Madison Square Garden for the New York Knicks.
 You can find hockey games for NHL’s New York Rangers here, too.